Infineon/mtb-example-wifi-mqtt-radar-presence/README.md

 Download and install the Mosquitto broker for your PC from <https://mosquitto.org/download>.
 The following instructions help in setting up the Mosquitto broker for a secure connection with the client using self-signed SSL certificates.
 This requires **OpenSSL** which is already preloaded in the ModusToolbox&trade; software installation.
 Run the following commands with a CLI (on Windows, use the command line "modus-shell" program provided in the ModusToolbox&trade; software installation instead of the standard Windows command-line application).

+**Note:** Please note the use network security system may block the ports used by local Mosquitto broker.
+In this case contact you network administrator to resolve the issue.

 1. Generate the CA certificate for the Mosquitto broker / server using the following commands.
 Follow the instructions in the command window to provide the details required.

    ```